Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Proofs of Section

+where we used that $h\geq \epsilon'$ on $\mathcal{T}_2$.
 This bound does not depend on the location parameters $(y,h)$ and we can put the supremum before the expression on the left-hand side without changing the right-hand side.
-As $\delta'$ is chosen uniformly in $b\in H_0(b_0,\eta)$, we have the desired uniform convergence in probability
+In particular, we have the desired uniform convergence in probability

 for $T\to\infty$ on $\mathcal{C}_{T,b}$.
 Then we can finalize step (ii) by bounding

 and applying $\limsup_{T\to\infty}\sup_{b\in H_0}$ on both sides, which allows to conclude convergence to zero of the right-hand side, and consequently, of the left-hand side, too.\\